 – Cultural Psychology is offered each summer term,

-– Advertising Perception and Interpretation is offered annually.
+– Perception and Interpretation of Advertisements is offered biennially.

 Sporadically, the Cultural Psychology Colloquium takes place, as a platform for guest lectures, students‘ thesis presentation, research meetings, and complementary lessons.